shivasiddharth/GassistPi/README.md

 *******************************************************************
 Provisions have already been made to accommodate indicators to show Google Assistant's Listening and Speaking Event.

-Connect an LED with a colour of your choice to GPIO17 for Listening and GPIO18 for Speaking Events.
+Connect a LEDs with colours of your choice to GPIO17 for Listening and GPIO18 for Speaking Events.

 ************************************************